-Census data confirm that low income voters are registered and vote at lower rates than higher income citizens.
-While 75% of people with incomes over \$100,000 were registered to vote in 2014 and 53% voted, just 48% of people with incomes below \$20,000 were registered, and only 26% actually voted.
-(U.S. Census Bureau.
-Voting and Registration in the Election of November 2014.
-July 2015.)
+Census data confirm that low-income voters are registered and vote at lower rates than higher income citizens.
+While 85% of people with incomes over \$100,000 were registered to vote in 2016 and 74% voted, just 60% of people with incomes below \$20,000 were registered, and only 38% actually voted (U.S. Census Bureau.
+Voting and Registration in the Election of November 2016, May 2017).

-Low income people face several challenges to voting such less-flexible work schedules that may not allow time off to vote; more difficulty obtaining legal identification;

-transportation impediments that may make getting to the polls more difficult; and, a greater likelihood of misinformation about their rights as voters that may make people shy away from voting.
+Low-income people face several challenges to voting, such as less-flexible work schedules that may not allow time off to vote, more difficulty obtaining legal identification, transportation impediments that may make getting to the polls more difficult, and a greater likelihood of having been given misinformation about their rights as voters.
 People experiencing homelessness, ex-offenders, and survivors of a natural disaster may face especially tough barriers to voting.

 Nonprofit organizations, which benefit from close ties with their clients, are a natural fit in helping people overcome these challenges.
-Nonprofits that have implemented Voterization projects have identified several benefits of doing so:
+Nonprofits that have implemented voter engagement projects have identified several benefits of doing so:

-- Residents engage in civic life and learn how decisions of elected officials affect their lives. - Elected officials become educated on low income housing issues and on how their decisions affect residents. - Influence is built with elected officials. - Residents develop leadership skills. - Assists residents in meeting community service requirements, if applicable. - Positive press is earned for the program or project.
+- Residents engage in civic life and learn how decisions of elected officials affect their lives. - The issue of homelessness and housing scarcity is elevated in public debate.

+- Elected officials become educated on lowincome housing issues and on how their decisions affect residents. - Influential relationships are built with elected officials. - Residents develop leadership skills. - Assists residents in meeting community service requirements, if applicable. - Positive press is earned for the program or project.